nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 each `TaskFeedingReminder`, then execute these commands, updating the `Model` component before saving the states if the various lists.

+Given below is an example usage scenario and how the sort mechanism behaves at each step.

+Step 1.
+User opens app and the `Application`'s `init()` method is called.
+The sequence to create Reminders is started.

+Step 2.
+Ui component signals MainWindow to create Reminders.

+Step 3.
+Logic component requests for the list of reminders, which is created by the model component after checking which tanks have hungry fishes.

+Step 4.
+MainWindow has acquired the list of feeding reminders to be created and requests the logic component to create and execute a `TaskFeedingReminderCommand` for each feeding reminder required.

+Step 5.
+Storage components are updated.

+Step 6.
+GUI changes are reflect.

 ![FeedingReminderSequenceDiagram](images/FeedingReminderSequenceDiagram.png)

 #### Design considerations: